thorikawa/re-sign-apk/README.md

                         output apk path
 ```

-It unpack apk and pack it with your signature (currently only support `~/.android/debug.keystore`).
-Output will be `YOUR-APK-NAME-signed.apk` under the same directory as your original apk file.
+This script unpacks apk and packs it with your signature (currently only support `~/.android/debug.keystore`).

 ### License
 ```